ViaScientific/vfdocs/docs/ViaFoundry/pipeline_guide.md

 **A. Based on Hostname:**

-In Via Foundry, you can use the autofill feature to specify input parameters based on the hostname of the execution environment.
+In Via Foundry, you can use the autofill feature, most commonly invoked in a base.config file in the `Advanced` tab of a pipeline, to specify input parameters based on the hostname of the execution environment.
 The syntax for autofilling input parameters based on hostname is as follows: